Cheapest GLP-1 in Florida (2026)

 What is the cheapest GLP-1 program available in Florida?

-The cheapest cash-pay GLP-1 available to Florida residents starts at $178 a month.
-Cash telehealth prices are national, so any licensed program that serves Florida charges the same price it charges everywhere.
-24 of the 25 programs we track serve Florida.
+The cheapest cash-pay GLP-1 available to Florida residents starts at $149 a month.
+Cash telehealth prices are national.
+Any licensed program that serves Florida charges the same price it charges everywhere.
+29 of the programs we track serve Florida.

 Does Florida Medicaid cover Wegovy or Zepbound for weight loss?